 About This Trip

-On this “best of” journey we’ll bring you to both spectacular coasts of Baja including the beautiful Espiritu Santo Island in the Sea of Cortez and remote, wild shores of Magdalena Bay on the Pacific Coast.
+On this “best of” Baja Sea Kayak trip we’ll bring you to both spectacular coasts of Baja including the beautiful Espiritu Santo Island in the Sea of Cortez and remote, wild shores of Magdalena Bay on the Pacific Coast.

-While camping in luxury on a white sand beach at our base camp on Espiritu Santo Island, you’ll have the opportunity to snorkel with sea lions and tropical fish and sea kayak below the island’s stunning volcanic cliffs.
-As a bonus on late February and early March trips it’s quite possible to enjoy humpback whale sightings as they frequent the waters surrounding Espiritu Santo Island.
+While camping in luxury on a white sand beach at our base camp on Espiritu Santo Island, you’ll have the opportunity to sea kayak and snorkel with sea lions and tropical fish below the island’s stunning volcanic cliffs.
+As a bonus, on late February and early March trips it’s quite possible to enjoy humpback whale sightings as they frequent the waters surrounding Espiritu Santo Island.